martin0004/charity_donors_finder/README.md

 # Possible Improvements

-- Perform basic data integrity checks on the input.csv file before running the model
+- Perform basic data integrity checks on the input.csv file before running the model.
 	- Check columns are named correctly
 	- Check field values match those from file `features.csv`
-- Modify project so all model parameters are in a configuration text file
+- Modify project so all model parameters are in a configuration text file.
-	- list of features which must be log-transformed
+	- List of features which must be log-transformed.
-	- list of numerical features
+	- List of numerical features.
-	- location of ``model.pkl` file
+	- Location of ``model.pkl` file.
 	- (...)
 - Modify the model so it can accommodate "other" as a country.
 - Explore the possibility of replacing `native-country` field values by group of countries (us-canada, latin-america, pacific, europe, ...).